King Kong (2013 musical): Act II

 ("Entr'acte: The Voyager Returns") Back in New York, Denham advertises for his show in which he intends to present a now captive Kong to audiences ("It's Man").
 During rehearsal ("The Wild and Perilous Sea"), a guilt-ridden Ann abandons the rehearsal and Denham chases after her, finding her outside the theater.
 She explains that she can't put on a show like this due to her friendship with Kong, but Denham threatens her with being deemed as insane and jobless.

 Ann, horrified at Denham's behavior, decides to visit a captive Kong.
 She explains that she never meant for any of the past events to happen and tries to comfort him ("Last of Our Kind").
 At first, Kong doesn't respond to her, but after she notices that he's effectively dying, aggressively commenting on that fact, the two rekindle their friendship.

 On the opening night, Ann is still unsure about Denham's show ("Last of Our Kind" (Reprise)), before going onstage and starting the performance.
 When it comes time for her to scream for Kong, she notices his declining health.
 Despite Denham's repeated demands for her to scream and wake Kong up, she defiantly refuses ("Scream for the Money").
 She shouts for Kong to fight back and is quickly grabbed and dragged offstage, where she lets out a true scream.
 In response, Kong swiftly breaks free from his shackles as the curtain falls.
 Denham unsuccessfully tries to keep the audience and remaining actors onstage calm ("Dance My Way to the Light" (Reprise)) while Kong roars from behind the curtain.

 Kong rampages through the city in an attempt to find Ann ("Broadway Nightmare").
 The two finally find each other, and Kong, with Ann climbing on his back, takes off running as the army shoots him ("NYC Chase").
 Kong stops at the bottom of the half-completed Empire State Building and immediately starts climbing it ("Empire Ascent").
-Back at the ruined theater, Lumpy enters to tell Denham that he's quitting, explaining that what they did wasn't right and that it isn't about the money and leaving Denham alone ("The World" (Reprise)).
+Back at the ruined theater, Lumpy enters to tell Denham that he's quitting, explaining that what they did wasn't right and that it isn't about the money, leaving Denham alone ("The World" (Reprise)).

 On top of the Empire State Building, Ann marvels over the view from there, but then notices that Kong is slowly dying and tries to reassure Kong just as Army planes arrive to shoot him down ("Air War").
 Kong destroys some planes, but sustains injuries from the bullets to his body before another set of planes swoop by and finish him off, causing him to fall to the ground ("Empire Soliloquy").
 Ann grieves over the loss of Kong as she manages to make her way down from the Empire State Building.
-As she reaches the streets, she tries to spread the word on how Kong wasn't a monster, or an attraction to be displayed but a wonder ("The Wonder").
+As she reaches the streets, she tries to spread the word on how Kong wasn't a monster, or an attraction to be displayed, but a wonder ("The Wonder").